bizon/serverless-plugin-env-stage-config/README.md

   run-something:
     handler: handler.run
     environment:
+      QUEUE_URL: ${esc:QUEUE_URL}
       SECRET_TOKEN: ${esc:SECRET_TOKEN}
 ```

 ## Local stages

 In a local environment, the variables resolved with the `esc:` prefix will be equivalent to using `env:`.
-Using `useDotenv: true` alongside a `.env` file will alow you to define your environement variables in the environement.
+Using `useDotenv: true` alongside a `.env` file will alow you to define your environement variables.

 The support local stages are:
 - local